Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Jack was nearly ten months old when we met.
 Born with a congenital illness requiring multiple surgeries, he failed to thrive.
 A nasogastric tube snaked through his nose into his stomach so he could conserve the calories burned eating from a bottle or spoon.
 As Jack’s nurse, I mastered the skill of nasogastric tube feedings.

 Most parents bond with their chronically ill babies, but it takes a big commitment on their part.
 Babies like Jack do not look like the pictures of healthy babies in magazines.
-They are cloistered in an isolette […]
+They are cloistered in an isolette and connected […]

 Seeing Potential: The Joys of Teaching Nursing